jamesvdinh/deepast/scrollprize.org/docs/33_villa_model.md

 ---
-title: "Villa dei Papiri model"
+title: "The Villa dei Papiri in LEGO®"
 hide_table_of_contents: true
 ---